fitschgo/xecm_js/README.md

 # XECM

-This nodejs library calls the Opentext Extended ECM REST API.
+This nodejs library calls the Opentext Extended ECM REST API without using any 3rd party libraries.
 The API documentation is available on [OpenText Developer](https://developer.opentext.com/ce/products/extendedecm) A detailed documentation of this package is available [on GitHub](https://github.com/fitschgo/xecm_js).
 Our Homepage is: [xECM SuccessFactors Knowledge](https://www.xecm-successfactors.com/xecm-knowledge.html)